eWeLinkCUBE/.github/profile/README.md

 ## The heart of your local smart home
-A home automation platform that integrates with various smart home devices, services and platforms.
+A locally controlled, extendable home automation platform that integrates with various smart home devices, services and platforms.
 It allows you to monitor and control connected devices & services from a single platform and automate routines for home control and convenience.
 ## Overview
 ● Software that powers up hardware to be your local smart home hub, like [SONOFF iHost](https://itead.cc/product/sonoff-ihost-smart-home-hub/). </br>
 ● Supports hundreds of device types covering Zigbee, WiFi, and Matter.</br>